 There are three different types of proofreaders; general, publisher, and specialist.
 The first is proofreading any documents, including letters, emails, social media posts, etc., while the second is looking at blog posts and printed content.
 Specialist proofreaders earn a little more, but they have experience working in specific fields, such as medicine, science, engineering, etc.

 If you’re wondering how to become a proofreader from home, we have the information you need, even if you’ve never done the job before.
-To excel as a proofreader, especially if you’re going to be a freelancer, then you need a combination of personal qualities, skills, and equipment.
+To excel as a grammar-checking guru, especially if you’re going to be a freelancer, you need a combination of personal qualities, skills, and equipment.

 Working as a proofreader requires a certain set of qualities and skills.
 It isn’t for everyone, and personality is an important part of the mix.
+This job can be a great fit for stay-at-home moms looking to balance family commitments with a flexible work schedule.
 Skills required for proofreading include:

 - Strong written language skills (most roles require English)